Get to know your butcher this November

 3. Add vegies between meat pieces on the skewers, to add moisture to the meat.
-The vegies can also acts as a guide when cooking the meat.
+The vegies can also act as a guide when cooking the meat.

-4. Bring your BBQ, hot plate or frypan up to a medium heat.
+4. Bring your BBQ, hot plate or frypan up to medium heat.

 5. Try to avoid continually turning the skewers – look to cook each side only once for about 8 minutes, until a nice “char” is achieved.

 6. Do the tong test to check the meat is done: if it springs back, it’s ready.
 The firmer the meat, the more well-done it is.

 7. Rest your skewers for a few minutes before serving.

 *Metal skewers are best as they’re reusable.
 If you only have wooden, make sure you soak them in water before using them, so they don’t burn during cooking.

 How to brown casserole or curry meat to perfection